BrandonNivin/Crocodile-Classification/README.md

-# 🐊 Crocodile Species Classification (Machine Learning Project)
+# 🐊 Crocodile Species Classification (AI Project)

 ![Python](https://img.shields.io/badge/Python-3.10+-blue.svg)
 ![Jupyter](https://img.shields.io/badge/Notebook-Jupyter-orange.svg)
 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen.svg)

-This repository contains my group's end-to-end machine learning pipeline for **classifying crocodile species** using tabular biological and morphological data.
+This repository contains my group's end-to-end machine learning pipeline for classifying crocodile species using tabular biological and morphological data.
 The project walks through data cleaning, feature selection, model training, and evaluation, and includes a recorded presentation explaining the work.

 ---

 ## Project Overview

-The goal of this project is to **predict crocodile common name** based on a set of measurable features (such as length, weight, and environmental attributes).
+The goal of this project is to predict crocodile common name based on a set of measurable features (such as length, weight, and environmental attributes).
 We compare multiple supervised learning models and analyze their performance using standard classification metrics.

 The notebook walks through: